-Sleep propped up with several pillows–or my favorite, the snoogle, which has oh-so-many uses during pregnancy.
+Sleep propped up with several pillows–or my favorite, the snoogle, which has oh-so-many uses during pregnancy (see more of our favorite pregnancy pillows).
 And try to stay upright after meals as well.
 Elevating your upper body will help keep your stomach acids where they belong and will aid your digestion.

 4. Avoid certain foods.

 Trigger foods will be different for everyone when it comes to heartburn during pregnancy, but pay attention to how your body responds after eating certain foods and avoid anything that causes you gastrointestinal distress.
 The usual suspects are carbonated drinks; alcohol (which you should avoid anyway during pregnancy); caffeine; chocolate; acidic foods like citrus fruits and juices, tomatoes, mustard, and vinegar; processed meats; mint products; and spicy, highly seasoned, fried, or fatty foods.